 “Their stories will be supported by interviews with the younger generation of Polish immigrants which is now helping to shape the narrative of Poland on the world stage.” adds Marcin Olczak – young and talented director of the upcoming series.

-The series is supported by Karolina Adamiec – passionate, London-based reporter and presenter as well as Kinga Klimecka – 23 years old photographer who came to the UK when she was 9 years old and sees Witness of War as an opportunity to educate her generation about otherwise unknown heroes.
+The project is supported by Kinga Klimecka – 23 years old photographer who came to the UK when she was 9 years old and sees Witness of War as an opportunity to educate her generation about otherwise unknown heroes.